Facilitated by Warren Camp

 “Hebrews” Introduction: Questions / Answers

-Before delving into the text of "Hebrews," we'll answer a few preliminary questions to help familiarize ourselves with the accounts therein.
+Before delving into the meaning of text of "Hebrews," this introduction will answer a few preliminary questions to help familiarize ourselves with the accounts therein.
 First, don't be concerned with whether to call this account an epistle, letter, or book; any and all titles are appropriate and will be used interchangeably throughout each of Warren Camp's Hearty Boys "Hebrews" commentaries.

 Second, this letter to the Hebrews is one of Scripture’s most mysterious writings; its language can often appear puzzling.
 It's also something of an adopted letter: It doesn't fit within among Paul’s thirteen letters (Romans through Philemon); neither do we find it subsequently tucked in with the letters written by Apostles James, Peter, John, and Jude.
 Instead, we find that the Church has positioned "Hebrews" between both of those letter groups, perhaps indicating the special importance within the New Testament's collection of writings.

 Add to that the fact that the letter's author cannot be determined conclusively.
 Regardless of whose hand held a split-reed pen to this letter's papyrus, the Holy Spirit of Jesus is the divine author of all Scripture (2 Timothy 3:16).

 Additionally, confusing comparisons can be made: The author compares and contrasts righteous Jesus with prominent figures and operations of Old Testament Jewish faith.
 Readers sometimes perceive a division between both religions, as though the Church had replaced the Synagogue with respect to how one receives God’s gift of salvation.
 They wonder: What practical application(s) do the many comparisons between Jesus and Jews have for us today?